With a battle looming and the countryside in turmoil,

 was playing outside their home when a cavalryman asked her to come and visit

 with him while he was resting.
-The cavalryman told her that he missed her young
+The cavalryman told her that he missed his young

 daughter at home and asked if little Emma would give him a hug to remind him of

-his daughter, who felt he might not ever see again.
+his daughter.
 Emma ran to ask her mother’s

 permission who considered it and gave her consent.
 Before leaving, the cavalryman gave young Emma